xzj2004/ircam/README_EN.md

 ## Contribution and Collaboration

 Welcome to submit Issues and Pull Requests to improve the project.
-If you have creative ideas or project implementation needs, please contact the author through WeChat `mcugogogo` for collaboration.
+If you have creative ideas or project implementation needs, please contact the author through WhatsApp at `+86 17354491260` for collaboration.

 ## License